banders/invasivesbc/README.md

 ## Audience

-Anyone with a valid IDIR or BCeID login may access the application to view data that is being tracked.

-In addition, the application is intended for use by:
+The application is intended for use by:

-* Surveyors who observe and record the absence, presence, and spread of invasive species
+* River guardians (i.e. people who conduct angler interviews and record the information collected).
-* Subject matter experts who perform a variety of duties, including to record and analyze data and create action plans
-* Contractors who implement recommended treatments for observed invasive species
-* Administrators who manage the application and its users

 ## Features

 This application is anticipated to include the following main features:

-1. Support for IDIR and BCeID access
-1. User roles and permissions management
-1. Interactive maps displaying multiple data layers
-1. Observations of invasive species absence/presence
-1. Recommendations, planning, and application records of treatments
-1. Monitoring of treatment outcomes
+1. An interactive form to record information collected during angler interviews
+1. Support for offline work, so that app can be used "in the field" where internet access bmay be restricted
+1. An interactive map to identify the location of an angler interview
-1. Query and export of data
+1. Ability to export a list of all angler interviews
-1. Auditing and reports
-1. Bulk data entry and mobile device data entry

 ## Getting Help or Reporting an Issue